- Even if you are only about 5 years away from retirement, there's still time to hone your strategy to help meet your retirement goals.

-"There are still lots of big decisions to think about, 5 years out," says Ken Hevert, senior vice president of retirement at Fidelity.
-"Take a look at this retirement countdown to help you more clearly define how you want to spend your time, money, and energy during the next chapter in your life.
-And try to enjoy the process."
+"There are still lots of big decisions to think about 5 years out," says Ken Hevert, senior vice president of retirement at Fidelity.
+Hevert advises clearly defining how you want to spend your time, money, and energy during the next chapter in your life—and trying to enjoy the process.

 Begin by asking yourself these 5 key questions:

 "It seems like a simple question," says Hevert.
 "But we know that more than half of couples have no idea how much they expect to receive in monthly retirement income, and most either don't know or are unsure of what their Social Security payments may be in retirement."